Indie Metroidvania Mysplaced looks about as close to Zelda: Link's Awakening as you can get

-Indie Metroidvania Mysplaced surfaced as part of IGN's Rogue Jam funding competition and immediately sparked critical comparisons to the 2019 Legend of Zelda: Link's Awakening remake, which developer Clearskygames proudly references.
+Indie Metroidvania Mysplaced surfaced as part of IGN's Rogue Jam funding competition and immediately sparked critical comparisons to The Legend of Zelda: Link's Awakening, which developer Clearskygames proudly references.

 Soheyl Ghiami, half of the studio's two-person team – with the other member being his wife – discussed the game's origins and ambitions in a video from IGN.
 Mysplaced tells the story of "a hero who finds himself in a world that he doesn't belong to," Ghiami explained.
 "Soon he starts getting clues that he's misplaced in this world.
 The objective for the hero is to find a way out of this world, and at the same time, there is another objective for players to discover – the mystery of why the hero is misplaced."